[Photo credit: PracticalCures.com]

 2.)
 Anxiety and stress management

 Stress is a common cause of constipation.
 Increased anxiety and stress triggers the sympathetic nervous system (our “fight or flight” response) and deactivates the parasympathetic nervous system (the “rest and digest” system).
 This not only decreases the activity of the digestive system, slowing transit through the colon, but also decreases the body’s ability to relax the muscles of the pelvic floor to allow for defecation.
+According to one study carried out by theunionjournal.com, stress-relievers like CBD greatly help in relieving the stress and engaging the parasympathetic nervous system.

 3.)
 Daily aerobic exercise